Costa Rica Tourism and Travel Bureau

 This lake is one of the greatest variety of waterflow, amphibians and reptiles.

 Carara National Park is a must for anyone interested in tropical biology.
-Its high species diversity and ease of access make this a worthwhile trip from San José, or on the way to parks further south.
-Carara's diversity is the result of its situation in a "ecotone" or melding area between the dry forests to the north and the wet forests in the south.
+Its high species diversity and ease of access make this a worthwhile trip from San José, or on the way to points further south.
+The park is located between the dry forests of the north and the humid ones of the south and it is the result of this situation in an "ecotone" or melding area that gives Carara its diversity.
+There are trails that go through both zones where you can appreciate the forest's exuberance and if lucky enough spot some animal species which inhabit it.

 Carara National Park